okcedric/odin-recipes/README.md

-# Odin Recipes
+# Cédric's Recipes

-I don't know yet what this project will be cause I'm following allong the instructions of Odin
+This a collection of the dishes I actually cook sometimes.